NorthernStars/mrShark/README.md

 config.h define details
 -----------------------
-General options can be used to configure the robots main behaviour-
+General options can be used to configure the robots main behaviour

 | Define 							| Default Value | Comment |
 | --------------------------------- | ------------- | ------- |
 | CFG_CODE_LEVEL_AVG				| disabled		| uncomment to disable rgb-leds, motor fault functions and monitoring.
 Only basic debugging interface |